Business Card ideas we’ve loved this season

-Trevor Seymour, our Production Artist told us about the design, “We love that Hatlen Properties used their logo to create a fun, playful pattern and how they utilized Raised Spot Gloss to highlight these graphics in a subtle way.
-The extra texture and shine elevate their branding to a new level giving their design the ‘wow’ factor.”
+Trevor Seymour, our Production Artist told us about the design, “We love that Hatlen Properties used their logo to create a fun, playful pattern and how they utilised Raised Spot Gloss to highlight these graphics in a subtle way.
+The extra texture and shine elevate their branding to a new level giving their design the “wow” factor.”

 Trevor also went on to explain that the brand requested three template variations on their business platforms – one being Spot Gloss.
 One other was a custom design in which they uploaded their own details.
 Since then, Hatlen Properties have gone on to use our Design Services to create other product templates.

-He recommends businesses use this trend to highlight brand elements and make their Business Cards stand out from the crowd.
+He recommends businesses using this trend to highlight brand elements and to make their Business Cards stand out from the crowd.